TheAlgorithms/JavaScript/CONTRIBUTING.md

 - We strongly recommend the use of ECMAScript 6
 - Avoid importing external libraries for basic algorithms.
 Only use those libraries for complicated algorithms.

+#### Testing

+Be confident that your code works.
+When was the last time you committed a code change, your build failed, and half of your app stopped working?
+Mine was last week.
+Writing tests for our Algorithms will help us ensure the implementations are air tight even after multiple fixes and code changes.
+We use a NPM package [doctest](https://www.npmjs.com/package/doctest) to add basic testing functionality to our code.
+Doctests are simple structured comments that evaluate an function and ensure a required result.

 - Most importantly,